Biography of President Emeritus

-Brigadier General Wilma L. Vaught, USAF, Retired, is President Emeritus of the Board of Directors of the Women In Military Service For America Memorial Foundation, Inc., stepping down as President on Jan.
+Brigadier General Wilma L. Vaught, USAF, Retired, is President Emeritus of the Women In Military Service For America Memorial Foundation, Inc., stepping down as President on Jan.
 1, 2016, after 29 years in the position.

 Her last military assignment was as Commander of the US Military Entrance Processing Command, North Chicago, IL, where she served from June 1982, until her retirement in August 1985.